noakFTW/MiniGames-Core/README.md

 # MiniGames-Core

-An advanced system for production level servers that does all the hard work for you!
+An advanced system for production level minigame servers that does all the hard work for you!

 The plugin wil run standalone on PocketMine-MP servers with PHP7